 Sometimes this takes a form that consumers anticipate, but most of the time it doesn't.
 That's okay, because this level of innovation and disruption is baked into the very DNA of the automotive industry.
 As the great Henry Ford once said after the first commercial vehicles began to roll off the assembly line, "if I had asked people what they wanted, they would have said faster horses."
 EV trends like battery technology advancements, semiconductor breakthroughs, lightweight materials, and more stand poised to change the future of the automotive industry in much the same way, for the better and for all time.
 Even if you don't currently own an EV or plan to in the future, it's safe to say that the breakthroughs happening in that space will continue to influence even the largest automotive manufacturers for years to come.

 If you'd like to find out more information about the myriad of different ways the rise of electric vehicles has encouraged automotive innovation, or if you'd just like to talk to someone about your own needs in a bit more detail, please don't delay — contact us today.
-You can also follow these blogs for more insights into current and future automotive innovations.
+You can also follow these blogs for more insights into current and future automotive innovations from leading tier 2 automotive supplier.